Sigmanor/yt-ai-comments/README.md

    - Navigate to any YouTube video
    - Click in the comment field
    - The "Generate Comment" button will appear next to YouTube's comment buttons
+   - Use the dropdown menu to select your preferred mood and language (optional)
    - Click the button to generate a comment based on your settings
    - Edit the generated comment if needed
    - Post your comment using YouTube's "Comment" button